Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/PRESENTATION.md

 ```

 ### Brute force mask attack
 This feature performs a brute force attack using a mask pattern.
 For each '_' in the mask, it tries all possible characters (letters and numbers) in that position.
 This is useful when you know part of the password but need to guess the rest.
+This makes it slower than the normal mask attach but when only missing a few characters it can be worth the trade off.

 ```python
 def brute_mask(zip_path, mask):